ssmonfared/stock_prediction/README.md

 In src/config.yml you can set the parameters.

-I also have uploaded the notebook that can run this project on Google Colab.
+I also have uploaded the notebook that can run this project on Google Colab. (stock_prediction.ipynb)